 The results of the What if New York City. . .
 Design Competition for Post-Disaster Provisional Housing have been announced, with this proposal by Studio Lindfors among the projects in the Selected Entries category.
-Update: this project is included in Dezeen Book of Ideas, which is on sale now for £12.

 The competition sought proposals for temporary housing solutions in the event of New York City being struck by a catastrophic coastal storm.

 Cloud City would house residents in a series of pre-fabricated, helium-filled balloons, that would float temporarily above the flood-stricken city.